Octanitrocuban/Earthquake-location/README.md

  - centering_X: function to transform the time between the stations and the earthquake to the relative arrival time.

 **example.py**: this script contain exemples on how to use the functions from gradient_descent.py, genetic_alg.py and graph.py.

+**xgboost_localisator.py**: this script is made to create, train, test and save a xgboost tree model.

 ### Running:
 To run the scripts, you can execute them from IDE (such as PyCharm or Spyder) or use comand line : ```python script.py```.